emad-elsaid/xlog/index.md

+The world's most extensive framework for building digital gardens

-:vhs: Xlog is a static site generator for digital gardening written in Go.
-It serves markdown files as HTML.
-It focuses on enriching markdown files and surfacing implicit links between pages.
+:vhs: Xlog is one of the most complete and extensive static site generator for digital gardens and knowledge bases.
+Being written in Go makes it the fastest in its class.
+Xlog focuses on enriching markdown files and surfacing implicit links between pages.

 ![](/public/logo.svg)